japz1/dcm_anonymize/README.md

 # dcm_anonymize
-Simple script to anonymeze dicom imagen with ruby-dicom
+Simple script to anonymize dicom imagen with ruby-dicom